azizcodes/azizcodes.github.io/_posts/2018-01-10-orgblocksadv.md

 ---
 layout: post
-title: "Literate Programming in org"
+title: "Literate Programming in org (2/2)"
-date: 2018-09-10
+date: 2018-09-11
 categories: linux jekyll update
 ---

-Still diving into org babel. *Warning: this is pretty deep..*
+Still diving into org babel..

+*Warning: this is a pretty deep dive.*

+*Note: I could've used Python for the below, but as of now I don't have all necessary packages on all my platforms and elisp is the most portable solution.*

 Very instructive example from [stackoverflow](https://emacs.stackexchange.com/questions/42208/how-to-add-hline-and-column-sum-to-bottom-of-table-using-a-src-block):